tsunami416604/azure-docs.hu-hu/articles/expressroute/expressroute-troubleshooting-arp-resource-manager.md

           0 Microsoft         64.0.0.2   aaaa.bbbb.cccc

-### <a name="arp-tables-for-microsoft-peering"></a>A Microsoft társviszony-létesítéshez ARP-táblák
+### <a name="arp-tables-for-microsoft-peering"></a>ARP-táblák a Microsoft-partnerek számára
-A következő parancsmagot biztosít az ARP táblák Microsoft társviszony-létesítés
+A következő parancsmag a Microsoft-partnerek ARP-tábláit biztosítja

         # Required Variables
         $RG = "<Your Resource Group Name Here>"